tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_endpoint_definitions.md

 <a href="https://developer.linkedin.com/docs/rest-api"><img src="images/linkedinexample.png" alt="Linkedin Example" /></a>

+{: .tip}
-{% include tip.html content="Sometimes the method is referred to as the \"verb.\" GET, PUT, POST, and DELETE are all verbs or actions, after all." %}
+Sometimes the method is referred to as the \"verb.\" GET, PUT, POST, and DELETE are all verbs or actions, after all.

 ## Your turn to try: Write the endpoint definition for surfreport